raquelalegre/SOAPpy-example/README.md

 python client.py wsdl/osc.wsdl
 ```

-Each of those python commands will print out the list of available functionality in each server followed but the list of arguments of a randomly chosen method.
+Each of those python commands will print out the list of available functionality in each server followed by the list of arguments of a randomly chosen method.
 Execute several times to maximise the fun.

 Also takes a URL to another WSDL file as argument.